pbfrandsen/pws672_labs/lab2_read_mapping.md

 For each individual sequencing run, you will need to map the reads separately.

 Work with your team to choose who maps which set of reads to the genome.
-You only need to map each set of reads to each genome once.
+You only need to map each set of reads to the genome once.

 Change directories into `~/groups/fslg_pws670/nobackup/autodelete/2_resequencing_mapping/job_files`